 Happy trails and happy eating! xoM

 WHERE TO EAT + DRINK

 Because it is a Sedona Classic: Elote

 Kicking off my Sedona Guide with one of the best spots in town — it is little wonder Chef Jeff Smedstad of Elote is a James Beard Finalist for 2020 Best Chef of the Southwest (Chef and Restaurant awards will be announced September 25, 2020).
 After 13 years on SR Highway 179 in the King’s Ransom Hotel, Elote closed on February 22, 2020 to move to 350 Jordan Rd.
-However, due to COVID, Elote was closed when we visited (and as of writing is still closed), so I cannot speak of the new location.
+However, due to COVID, Elote was closed when we visited (UPDATE: Elote opened in new location on July 28, 2020), so I cannot speak of the new location.
 But I can speak of the food, for we eat there every time we are in Sedona.
 Chef Smedstad has traveled extensively throughout Oaxaca, Veracruz and Puebla, developing a personal relationship with Mexican cuisine, including how to make mole from scratch – which at 20+ ingredients is a feat in and of itself.
 He knows real Mexican food and the flavors show it.
 Don’t forget to check out his cookbook on Amazon (link here) or on the Elote website.
 I have cooked many recipes like Sopa Azteca, Calabacitas and the signature Elote, and they have all been a hit.
 Dinner is served Tuesday to Saturday starting at 5 pm.
 350 Jordan Road

 Sedona, AZ 86336 www.elotecafe.com